 SC-305.
-Cowboy Mounted Shooting
+Mounted Shooting

 - A. GENERAL RULES.
-This APHA-approved special event is a fast-action, timed event over specific courses with a high degree of speed and agility from the horse and skilled shooting from the rider. - B. Competitions will be held at existing events hosted by the Cowboy Mounted Shooting Association (CMSA) and must be approved by the CMSA before application is forwarded for approval by the APHA as a special event. - C. Classes may be offered in all divisions (Open, Amateur, Novice Amateur, Youth and Novice Youth) and in both the Regular Registry and Solid Paint-Bred divisions. - D. All APHA Youth and Amateur program rules regarding eligibility and ownership apply. - E. AWARDS AND RECOGNITION: - Current APHA point system will apply. - Horses earning Cowboy Mounted Shooting points are eligible for APHA Register of Merit, Superior Event, APHA Champion, Performance Versatility, and Honor Roll awards only.
+This APHA-approved special event is a fast-action, timed event over specific courses with a high degree of speed and agility from the horse and skilled shooting from the rider. - B. Competitions may be held by any recognized mounted shooting organization and/or event that is approved by APHA as a special event. - Organizations or individuals wishing to stage or sponsor an APHAapproved mounted shooting must obtain approval of the APHA if the results of such events are to be recognized and points are to be awarded to the horses which place sufficiently high in that event.
+Approval does not carry over from year to year, but must be obtained for each individual event.
+All rules, regulations and fees pertaining to APHA shows will be followed in APHA Special Events.
+See Rule SC-096 for complete rules for special event approval. - C. Classes may be offered in all divisions (Open, Amateur, Novice Amateur, Youth and Novice Youth) and in both the Regular Registry and Solid Paint-Bred divisions. - D. All APHA Youth and Amateur program rules regarding eligibility and ownership apply. - E. AWARDS AND RECOGNITION: - 1.
+Current APHA point system will apply. - Horses earning Mounted Shooting points are eligible for APHA Register of Merit, Superior Event, APHA Champion, Performance Versatility, and Honor Roll awards only.
 Points in this class will not count towards any other awards including Breeders' Trust payouts.
-(World Show points do not count toward year-end awards.) - F. See Cowboy Mounted Shooting Association for specific rules governing each class.
-Rules are available from Cowboy Mounted Shooting Association, PO Box 1529, Columbia, TN 38402 or www.cowboymountedshooting.com.
+(World Show points do not count toward year-end awards.) - F. Specific rules governing mounted shooting associations or mounted shooting events are available at each event.
+If the classes are being held by an affiliate organization, the classes will be judged by the affiliate organization's rules.
+However, all equipment rules will be in accordance with APHA Rule SC-270.